kaakaa/pflenker.github.io/_sematary/bunter-haufen.md

 layout: post
 title: "Bunter Haufen Göttingen"
 image: /assets/sematary/bunter-haufen.png
+excerpt: "The Bunte Haufen was a social project to save the Junges Theater in Göttingen.
+Additionally, it was the first of my projects ever to be used by other people."
 ---
 The Bunter Haufen project was the first of my side project to be actually used by others.